rsalmond/shenanigans/mac-fabric/README.md

   * `fab yt:list` to show available videos

 * snap
-  * Take a photo and download it to your machine
+  * Take a photo and post it in the support chat

 * vol
   * Retrive current volume setting `fab vol`